-- Total loan paid through payroll deductions over two years (104 weeks), with an interest rate charged at the current Revenue Canada Prescribed Rate. - If a staff member is on any leave or absence, where they are not generating a paycheque, but are still considered full-time employees, (i.e. Maternal/Paternal leave), payment must be made by post-dated cheques. - The balance of the outstanding loan is due immediately upon the staff member's termination of employment with the Town of Halton Hills.
-The outstanding balance will be deducted from the final paycheque due the employee, if other arrangements have not previously been made. - It is not the Town of Halton Hills' intention to provide a reduced interest rate, nor a taxable benefit to staff
+- Total loan paid through payroll deductions over two years (104 weeks), with an interest rate charged at the current Revenue Canada Prescribed Rate. - If a staff member is on any leave or absence, where they are not generating a paycheque, but are still considered full-time employees, (i.e. Maternal/Paternal leave), payment must be made by post-dated cheques and provided in advance of the Leave of Absence. - The balance of the outstanding loan is due immediately upon the staff member's termination of employment with the Town of Halton Hills.
+The outstanding balance will be deducted from the final paycheque due the employee, if other arrangements have not previously been made. - It is not the Town of Halton Hills' intention to provide a reduced interest rate, nor a taxable benefit to staff through the provision of this plan